RotorHazard/RotorHazard/resources/S32_BPill_PCB/README.md

 * The RX5808 node modules are mounted vertically using small sub-boards -- this allows for up to eight on a single board, and provides substantially improved cooling

 * Communication between the STM32 processor and the Raspberry Pi is via serial-port link, running at 921600 baud.
-The S32_BPill board can also be connected directly to a computer (via USB-to-Serial/FTDI dongle)
+The S32_BPill board can also be connected directly to a computer by attaching a USB-to-Serial/FTDI dongle to the J4 (BPill_FTDI) connector, with a baud rate of 921600 or 115200.

 * The STM32 processor is on a 40-pin module, attached to the board via sockets.
 These are commonly known as "Blue Pill" modules, and are readily available and inexpensive (see [below](#aboutblue))